If you are searching for camping tips, you are in the right place!

 Invest in some bed options.
 Think cots.
 Anything left on the tent floor is likely to get wet during the night.
 If you don’t want wet sleeping bags or wet jammies, cots work well to keep you dry all night long.
 Try this one or this one.
 My husband also likes these small air mattresses for camping.
 They work great.
 Sleeping bag?
 We like this Coleman mummy sleeping bag.

-Some other things you might want to check out:
+Some other camping tips and things you might want to check out:

 Camp Kitchen Gear – LIFE CHANGING